natesawant/CS3500-Assignment4-ImageProcessing/README.md

 ## About

 This project is a basic image processing program.
-Currently, the program is only able to work with P3 .ppm files, an ASCII based image file.
-The program is capable of loading and saving the files as this format, however, it will likely support other files in the future.
-The program can perform basic image manipulations, such as flipping the image, setting the image to greyscale, and applying kernels.
+At the moment, it is only text-based, with a GUI based program planned for a later date.
+Currently, the program is able to work with P3 .ppm, .bmp, .jpeg, .jpg, and .png files.
+The program is capable of loading and saving the files as these format.
+The program can perform basic image manipulations, such as flipping the image, and applying kernels (sharpen, blur, etc.) and filters (greyscale, sepia tone, etc).

 ## Design